Overview of the S-REITs Industry

 - 42 S-REITs and property trusts totalling a market capitalization of about S$90 billion, Singapore has the largest REIT market in Asia (ex-Japan) and is increasingly becoming a global REIT hub.

-- S-REITs are an important component of Singapore’s stock market and comprise 8% of the country’s market capitalisation.
+- S-REITs are an important component of Singapore’s stock market and comprise 8% of the Singapore Exchange’s market capitalisation.

 - S-REITs’ market capitalisation has grown at a compound annual growth rate of 25% over the last 8 years.